testcomputer/Nmap-Guide/README.md

+    Port scanning is the enumeration of ports on a target host or network.
+    The port scanning tool will generate a packet, send it to the target host, and log the ports that it gets a reply from.
+In the simplest terms possible.

 Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others
 * You shouldn't be doing the same tasks over and over like creating a README from scratch